-The Touro College of Osteopathic Medicine (TouroCOM) opened in 2007 in Harlem, committed to training underrepresented minorities and to practicing in underserved communities.
-Subsequently, in 2014, a second campus of TouroCOM opened in Middletown, New York and most recently, in 2023, a third TouroCOM campus opened in Great Falls, Montana - set to further TouroCOM's mission of educating underrepresented minorities in medicine and serving communities in need.
-The Touro College of Pharmacy, originally established in Harlem with a shared vision to promote wellness, especially among underserved populations, relocated to our new Cross River Campus in Times Square.
-In 2022, Lovelace Research Institute in Albuquerque, New Mexico joined the Touro system.
-Founded in 1947, Lovelace is one of the oldest not-for-profit biomedical research institutes in the country, noted for excellence in respiratory disease and neuroscience research, toxicology, drug development and protecting the nation against chemical, biological and nuclear threats.
+The Touro College of Osteopathic Medicine (TouroCOM) opened in 2007 in Harlem, committed to training osteopathic physicians with a particular emphasis on practicing in underserved communities.
+Subsequently, in 2014, a second campus of TouroCOM opened in Middletown, New York and most recently, in 2023, a third TouroCOM campus opened in Great Falls, Montana.
+The Touro College of Pharmacy, originally established in Harlem with a shared vision to promote wellness, relocated to our new Cross River Campus in Times Square.